HL232/bme590final/README.md

  4. From the GUI, you can upload images, download images, process images, etc. **The GUI runs rather slowly.
 Use smaller images for maximum speed**

  **IMPORTANT: We are using mLab for our MongoDB database.
 The free tier only gives us 500 MB of storage.
-When we get to 300 MB our application slows down.
-When we store more than 500 MB of data, our application crashes.
+When we get to 300 MB our application slows down significantly.
+If you go over 500 MB of data, our application crashes.
 IF THE SERVER GOES DOWN, OR IF mLab FILLS UP, CONTACT STEPHEN (stephen.xu@duke.edu)**

 ## What's included in this repo:
  + `docs` folder - this folder has the rst files needed to produce Sphinx documentation